garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 The bord is circled by a guard ring that is 2mm wide, placed on every layer of the board and stitched together with vias.
 The copper is exposed to allow it to be condutive.
 The mounting holes and mounting points on the external connectors are all tied into the guard ring.

 A spot for a TVS diode to bridge the guard ring to the ground plane is provided but at the time of design its not clear if this is the right thing to do.
 Other options exist:
-* GND and he guard ring can be connected with a large resistor.
+* GND and the guard ring can be connected with a large resistor.
 * The guard ring can be left floating to pass ESD spikes around the board and back into the printers frame via the mounting holes.
 * The load cell can be grounded to the guard ring by attacing a ring terminal to a ground wire and fixing it to the adjacent mounting point.
 * The guard ring can be connected back to chassis ground via a dedicated wire back to the electronics bay.
 Again this can be done with ring terminals.
 * ESD transmissable plastic could be used to create a cover for the board that would then be electrically connected to the guard ring.

+The aim of the prototype is to test these options out in a real printer to see what performs best.

 #### Via Stitching
 Ground planes on layers 1, 2 and 4 and the Guard Ring have via stitching applied.